7 ANOVA

 dgplots(lm_oystercatcher_py)

 • The top left graph plots the Residuals plot.
-If the data are best explained by a linear line then there should be a uniform distribution of points above and below the horizontal blue line (and if there are sufficient points then the red line, which is a smoother line, should be on top of the blue line).
+If the data are best explained by a linear line then the points should be uniformly distributed above and below the horizontal blue line.
+If that’s the case then the red line (a smoother line) should overlay the blue line.
 This plot looks pretty good.

 • The top right graph shows the Q-Q plot which allows a visual inspection of normality.
 If the residuals are normally distributed, then the points should lie on the diagonal blue line.
 This plot looks good.